 What is Supplementary Retirement Scheme (SRS)?

 SRS is a voluntary scheme to encourage individuals to save for retirement, over and above their CPF savings.
 Contributions to SRS are eligible for tax relief and only 50% of the withdrawals from SRS are taxable at retirement.
 By spreading your SRS withdrawals over a period of 10 years, you can minimise or might not even need to pay any tax on your withdrawals.
 The amount of tax you can save depends on your annual taxable income:

 What’s the catch?

 As its name suggests, SRS is a scheme to encourage saving for retirement.
 Therefore, for withdrawals made before the statutory retirement age, a 5% penalty based on the amount withdrawn will be imposed.
 In addition, the full amount withdrawn will be subject to tax.
 The statutory retirement age is currently being set at 62 years old and is expected to increase to 63 years old in 2022.
 Your statutory retirement age for penalty-free withdrawal is based on the statutory retirement age prevailing at the time of your first contribution.

 The maximum amount that you can contribute annually to your SRS is capped at $15,300 for Singapore Citizens and Permanent Residents and $35,700 for foreigners.
 However, do note that there is a total personal income tax relief cap of $80,000 per year.
 This means that if the total amount of your personal tax reliefs for the year is already more than $80,000 (including CPF relief, parents’ relief, working mother’s child relief), your contribution to SRS will not be eligible for further tax relief.

 What should you do with your SRS savings?

-What People Do With Their SRS Funds?
+What Do People Do With Their SRS Funds?

 1) Retirement Income Insurance Plans – Generating fixed income stream for you

 Picture this: You are retired and enjoying an extended holiday at your dream destination.
 At the same time, you’re getting a monthly “salary” just like when you were still working.
 How fantastic is it?
-Without having to worry about market ups and downs, rain or shine, retirement income plans are designed to pay out a stream of income (guaranteed + non-guaranteed portions) to you, just so that you can pursue the comfortable retirement life you deserve.
+Without having to worry about market ups and downs, rain or shine, retirement income plans are designed to pay out a stream of income (guaranteed + non-guaranteed portions) to you, so that you can pursue the comfortable retirement life you deserve.
 The table below shows 2 different retirement income plans approved under SRS: Profile: Male, aged 45

 2) Low-cost Investment Portfolios – Growing your retirement egg with Nobel Prize winning solutions

 We all know the wisdom in not putting all our eggs in one basket.
 Having an investment portfolio that is diversified across different countries, sectors and even instruments can help you achieve the returns you need according to your risk appetite.
 You should also pay attention to the fees involved, as high sales charges, expensive management fees can eat away your returns.
-MoneyOwl is diligent at keeping cost low for clients and at the same time maintaining an investment portfolio that is broadly diversified.
-Instead of constantly trying to time the market, which results in higher transaction costs, we advocate staying invested as a more reliable approach to achieve the desired returns – as validated by many empirical studies.
+MoneyOwl is diligent at keeping cost low for clients and at the same time maintaining a broadly diversified global investment portfolio.
+Instead of constantly trying to time the market, which results in higher transaction costs, we recommend staying invested as a more reliable approach to achieve the desired returns – as validated by many empirical studies.
 Depending on your risk appetite and retirement planning needs, we will be able to recommend the right investment portfolio for you.

-If you are a 45-year-old and start a $20,000 investment in MoneyOwl Equity Portfolio today, by the time you turn 65, the projected value of your portfolio could be $73,167 (Based on 6.7% net-of-fees projected return).
+If you are a 45-year-old and start a $20,000 investment in MoneyOwl Equity Portfolio today, by the time you turn 65, the projected value of your portfolio could be $73,167 (Based on 6.7% p.a. net-of-fees projected return).

-*Projected returns are based on the historical indices returns of Dimensional Global Core Equity Index, Dimensional Emerging Markets Adjusted Large Caps Index & FTSE World Government Bond Index 1-5 Years (hedged to SGD) from Jan 1994 to December 2017.
+*Projected returns are based on the historical indices returns of Dimensional Global Core Equity Index, Dimensional Emerging Markets Adjusted Large Caps Index & FTSE World Government Bond Index 1-5 Years (hedged to SGD) from January 1994 to December 2020.
 Please note that past performance is no guarantee of future results.

 *Projected Annualised Returns are net of estimated total expense ratio (TER), custodian/platform fees, and advisory fees.
-For more information on MoneyOwl’s portfolios projected return and fees structure, please visit: https://www.moneyowl.com.sg/investment
+For more information on MoneyOwl’s portfolios projected return and fees structure, please visit: https://www.moneyowl.com.sg/invest